profburke/ilua/README.md

 ## README

+**Update: 2020-06-21**: *First, thanks to @andy380743909 for updating this project to Swift 5.
+I wound up adding a couple more commits to his PR and due to my fumbling grasp of git, I've managed to make it look like it's my own PR--sorry.*

+*Although it now compiles and runs in modern Swift, the length of time this project has gone without updates has caused some UI issues to appear--the most pressing was that I had to disable smart quotes, etc for the input field.
+Over the next week or so, I plan to push up some more UI improvements.*

+*Two more important changes that will appear shortyly include: 1) I discovered that when Lua API functions return nil, it crashes the app, and 2) I want to pull the Lua code and LuaState class into a separate Swift package.*

 This project is an example of integrating Lua with an iOS program.
 It's not meant to be an example of best practice; merely as an example of how easy it is to include Lua in your Swift project.

 Steps taken: